Indonesia seeks to get back its manufacturing mojo

 Drawing parallels with the colonial economy during three centuries of Dutch rule might seem harsh, but there is little argument that Indonesia has reached a stage where it is in danger of falling into the ‘middle income trap’.

-“We cannot continue to only rely on these raw materials and the cheap labour,” Finance Minister Chatrib Basri told a regional summit last week.
+“We cannot continue to only rely on these raw materials and the cheap labor,” Finance Minister Chatrib Basri told a regional summit last week.

 “It is very hard for Indonesia to compete with Bangladesh with cheap garments.
 But we can move into the next stage of development by introducing design and fashion.”